 At the end of the course, each participant will be able to:

-Informal Activity - SDC - Systematic Data Collection (individual): Purpose: To experience first-hand what it feels like to do collect data systematically on a topic of the participant's choice; To reflect on the role and value of research data to inform one's thinking or decision-making in practice.
+Informal Activity - SDC - Systematic Data Collection: Purpose: To experience first-hand what it feels like to do collect data systematically on a topic of the participant's choice; To reflect on the role and value of research data to inform one's thinking or decision-making in practice.

 As the name suggests, this is meant as an informal, fun assignment to gain some experience of what it feels like to actually do research on a topic of personal interest to you.
 Your task is to identify a subject or topic on which you have genuine curiosity and then collect data systematically on it.
-All you have to submit to get credit for this assignment is a brief written report (about 200 words) in which you describe the topic you chose, how you went about collecting data systematically, what you found, and a reflection of what you learned doing this activity.
-(If you choose to collect data on yourself, a family member, or any other person, be careful not to disclose any personal information in your reflection given that this reflection will be posted on the Internet.)
-You will give a brief 5 minute oral report about your experience during class.
+All you have to submit to get credit for this assignment is a brief written report (about 225 words) in which you describe the following:

 We will brainstorm possible topics during class, but here are just a few to get you thinking:

-Research Design Activities (individual): Purpose: To give each participant the opportunity to individually learn and implement the particular research design skill being introduced and discussed at that time; each RDA is focused on helping everyone understand equally the particular skill and process highlighted in the RDA.
+Research Design Activities: Purpose: To give each participant the opportunity to individually learn and implement the particular research design skill being introduced and discussed at that time; each RDA is focused on helping everyone understand equally the particular skill and process highlighted in the RDA.

 RDAs are designed to enhance, extend, and support course content.
 These are completed individually and are meant to give you some initial practice in each of the major themes of the course.
-Feedback will be provided first by Design Buddies (selected no later than the second session of the class), then the instructor.
-You can revise these based on your buddy's feedback, at which time the instructor will evaluate them.
 These activities are meant to be "low stress," so if you find yourself sweating over them, you are missing the point.
 The purpose of each RDA is to give you some quick, initial practice applying the respective design skill.
 If you do not complete a specific RDA appropriately, you will have one opportunity to resubmit based on the instructor feedback.

-Though you are under no obligation to do so, it is perfectly acceptable to refine any or all of the RDAs to make them part of the Research Project due at the end of the course.
-It is therefore wise to identify your project topic early on in order for you, or your team, to use the RDAs as the first step in your project.
+Though you are under no obligation to do so, it is perfectly acceptable to refine any or all of the RDAs to make them part of the research proposal project (option 1) if you choose that for your course project due at the end of the course.
+It is therefore wise to identify your project topic early on in order for you to use the RDAs as the first step in your project.

-You will individually complete a Research Project in which you apply research.
+The task is to write a project proposal in which you apply your research skills.
 We will use a real-world analogy for the preparation of this project, that of persuading some administrative, governing, or funding group to take action in the form of approving (and perhaps funding) your project idea.
 Using that analogy, imagine that a short, allotted time has been given to you to address this group.
 Your project will consist of two elements: